SimoRihani/ProjetLS/README.md

 	cd ProjetLS/FlaskApp/
 	python app.py

-You can see the result in your browser by going to your localhost on port 5000 : `localhost:5000`
+You can access the tool by going on your browser, localhost on port 5000 : `localhost:5000`

 ## License